Are your web store applications performing well enough?

 Let’s start with the Gartner definition, covering five areas of “in production monitoring”.

-With this definition on one hand and our 15 years experience in IT performance management projects (from performance testing to capacity planning) on the other, we can summarise the most frequent mistakes as follow.
+With this definition on one hand and our 15 years of experience in IT performance management projects (from performance testing to capacity planning) on the other, we can summarise the most frequent mistakes as follow.

 Each team works as a silo using its owns tools, avoiding collaboration, knowledge sharing and tools streamlining.
 This often leads to monitoring agents proliferation resulting in an overhead on the systems and in a longer mean time to repair (MTTR).
 When an issue occurs, every team starts its own analysis on its own tools and data: the same data is often collected & analysed multiple times because the same metric could be named and or collected in a different way by each tool or team.